Oops in java

 2-Abstraction

-To Hide the internal implementation and show only the necessary things is called Abstraction.
-For example: Switching on the fan no matter to know the mechanism of fan and its working.
-It is one of the most important pillar of the oops.
+To hide the internal implementation and show only the necessary things is called abstraction.
+For example: Switching on the fan no matter what—to know the mechanism of the fan and its working.
+It is one of the most important pillars of the oops.

 In Java we can achieve abstraction with abstract classes and interfaces.